mjbots/moteus/RELEASING.md

 upgraded" error from `SUPPORTED_ABI_VERSION` — which is correct behavior, not a regression.

-Python (and C++) releases are also of course necessary if the functionality of the relevant library is improved or bugs are fixed.
+Python (and C++/Rust) releases are also of course necessary if the functionality of the relevant library is improved or bugs are fixed.
+The Rust client does not perform calibration, so it has no `SUPPORTED_ABI_VERSION` concern — like C++, it only needs a release when its own functionality changes.

 ## Cutting a release